“There’s always this kind of fight for the soul of Douglas County.”

 As a municipality, Parker has a mayor and a town council, but it’s had its own state representative for only two years.
 The first election for this iteration of HD44 was in 2022, and the Republican candidate, Anthony Hartsook, won that race by 17 points over the Democratic candidate.
 So yeah, the new version of this district is also pretty conservative.
 This year, Alyssa’s running against incumbent Anthony Hartsook.
 There are a lot of factors that make the 2024 matchup different from two years ago.
 For example, this race coincides with a presidential election.
 But by all official metrics, Alyssa faces an uphill battle.
 In addition to redistricting, Parker’s experiencing rapid economic and cultural changes.
 Logan lives in Denver and has personally witnessed Parker’s growth over the years.

-Logan Davis: Parker is the redheaded stepchild of the Denver Metro Area in that, until two or three years ago, people would be like, “Oh, you should come to this thing I’m doing.
+Logan Davis: Parker is the redheaded stepchild of the Denver metro area in that, until two or three years ago, people would be like, “Oh, you should come to this thing I’m doing.
 It’s in Parker.”
 And you’re like, “Oh my God, I’m gonna roll my eyes.
 I’m gonna have to drive through empty cow fields for as far as the eye can see before we eventually pass into some other dimension and make it to Parker.
 It’s the furthest thing away in the world.”
 And then you get there and there’s nothing there, et cetera.
 And every time I have ended up in Parker over the last three to five years, you’re like, “Oh wow, there is significantly more here than there was last time I was here.”
 I’ve not seen many places make the transition from, like, inconvenient punchline of the metro area to, like, truly booming corner of the metro area, like Parker has done over the last decade.

 Logan was extremely helpful in getting me caught up with local politics, and you’ll hear from him again in future episodes.
 You can describe Parker as an exurb where that boundary between developed and rural is getting pushed farther south and east over the past few decades.
 Businesses are flourishing.
 Houses are being built.
 And people, like Alyssa Nilemo and Nadia Konstantinov, who you heard from at the top of this episode, are moving into those houses.
 After this break, I get their perspectives on living in Parker.